rohanpednekar/amundsen/docs/faq.md

 1. Atlas has lineage support already available.
 It's been tried and tested.
 2. Tag/Badge propagation is supported.
 3. It has a robust authentication and authorization system.
-4. Atlas does data governance adding amundsen for discovery makes it best of both worlds.
+4. Atlas does data governance adding Amundsen for discovery makes it best of both worlds.
-5. It has support for push based due to its many plugins.
+5. Apache Atlas is the only proxy in Amundsen supporting both push and pull approaches for collecting metadata:
+    - `Push` method by leveraging Apache Atlas Hive Hook.
+It's an event listener running alongside Hive Metastore, translating Hive Metastore events into Apache Atlas entities and `pushing` them to Kafka topic, from which Apache Atlas ingests the data by internal processes.
+    - `Pull` method by leveraging Amundsen Databuilder integration with Apache Atlas.
+It means that extractors available in Databuilder can be used to collect metadata about external systems (like PostgresMetadataExtractor) and sending them to Apache Atlas in a shape consumable by Amundsen.
+    Amundsen <> Atlas integration is prepared in such way that you can use both push and pull models at the same time.
 6. The free version of Neo4j does not have authorization support (Enterprise version does).
 Your question should actually be why use "neo4j over janusgraph" cause that is the right level of comparison.
 Atlas adds a whole bunch on top of the graph database.

 #### Why not Atlas?